newcleo-dev-team/lbh15/docs/_build/html/_sources/source/readme_full.rst.txt

 =========
 .. only:: html

-  You can navigate the code documentation:
+  You can navigate the code documentation in the following.

 .. toctree::
    :maxdepth: 3